Regimental Badge

 • 250

-1850s 60-round pouch used in the Crimea, India and Taranaki
+1850s 60-round pouch used in the Crimea, India and Taranaki.
+Since the demise of Quartermaster Stores, no-one lists this item.
+However, try asking:

 1859 50-round pattern used in Waikato, etc -